 Exporter Assistance

 FAS provides a range of information for those interested in exporting and programs to help build markets for U.S. agricultural products.
-Those interested in exporting food and agricultural products to China should review the Exporter Guide and Food and Agricultural Import Regulations and Standards (FAIRS) country and certificate reports which are published annually by FAS.
+Those interested in exporting food and agricultural products to China should review the Exporter Guide and the Food and Agricultural Import Regulations and Standards (FAIRS) country and certificate reports, which are published annually by FAS.
+Exporters are encouraged to frequently access the FAS Global Agricultural Information Network (GAIN) for any updates to the listed reports as well as for product specific market updates.

 Resources